Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections

-Previous approaches cannot properly deal with MDP distortions as the 2D brush, a compact region of the projection space, is vulnerable to them.

-By contrast, \brush permanently relocates points to \textit{ensure that 2D neighbors are always true MD neighbors and the MD cluster under focus is not split in the projection}, making the brush work robustly regardless of the type and the amount of distortions.
+Previous brushing approaches lead to unreliable cluster analysis as they rely on a compact 2D projection region, which is vulnerable to MDP distortions.
+In contrast, \brush continuously relocates points to \textit{ensure that 2D neighbors are always true MD neighbors and the MD cluster under focus is not split in the projection}, making the technique work robustly regardless of the type and the amount of distortions.